openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Token Request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate Credential Issuers.

 When Pre-Authorized Grant Type is used, it is RECOMMENDED that the Credential Issuer issues an Access Token valid only for the Credentials indicated in the Credential Offer (see (#credential_offer)).
-The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of any of the Credentials that were not included in the Credential Offer, but were discoverable from Credential Issuer's `credentials_supported` metadata parameter.
+The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of any of the Credentials that were not included in the Credential Offer, but were discoverable from the Credential Issuer's `credentials_supported` metadata parameter.

 Below is a non-normative example of a Token Request in an Authorization Code Flow: